euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 for example you can request an activation for onyl a specific product, or you can pass username e password.

 Exist a class to handle ENAuth Exception.
 It is called `ENAuthException`

+###ENAuthException

+We have default exception core, but there are other type specific to ENAuthException:

+* **licenseVerificationWrongDeviceId** is returned when your jwt contains a wrong device uuid different of your current device.
+* **someProductsHaveProblems**  your jwt contains a different list of product(module) that you are trying to activate.
+* **noProductToActivate** is returned when there isn't product(module) available to be activate.
+* **licenseJwtEmpty** your jwt is empty or not valid.

 ## ENDialog